ShibamRoy9826/qt_tile/README.md

 </div>

-## More Customization 🛠️
+## More Customization (Tips) 🛠️

-If you have [EasyFeh](https://github.com/ShibamRoy9826/easyfeh) installed then, you can use the color changing script(You need to enable that too during installation...) to automatically change system color scheme!
+1) If you have [EasyFeh](https://github.com/ShibamRoy9826/easyfeh) installed then, you can use the color changing script(You need to enable that too during installation...) to automatically change system color scheme!
 To do that, just modify this in the easyfeh config at `$HOME/.config/easyfeh/config.toml` like this

 ```
 [palette]